-Over the past several years, national policies have been enacted that raise the profile of child labor in Belize and promote implementation of national laws and compliance with international commitments.
+Elimination of the worst forms of child labor remains one of the issues high on Liberia's post-conflict reconstruction agenda.
+Therefore, over the past several years, the country has enacted several policies that raise awareness of child labor and promote implementation of national laws and compliance with international commitments.
 These policies include: